kavia-common/live-user-analytics-dashboard-182054-182063/frontend_dashboard/README.md

 ## Pages

-- Login: Email/password login or quick signup (glassmorphism design)
+- SignIn/SignUp: Clerk-hosted components themed within app shell wrappers
 - Dashboard: KPIs, timeseries, devices/locations charts, and live feed
 - Users: Admin-only user list and role updates
 - Settings: Profile summary and theme toggle

 ## Notes

-- All non-auth API requests require JWT bearer token.
+- All non-auth API requests include Clerk JWT via Authorization header.
-- Socket.io connects to `/realtime` namespace using the JWT during handshake.
+- Socket.io connects to `/realtime` namespace; backend handshake verifies Clerk token (same-origin).
-- Users page is protected with role-based guard (admin).
+- isAdmin is determined by backend `/api/auth/me`.
+For UI-only hints, you may set REACT_APP_ADMIN_EMAILS to a CSV of emails, but the server is the source of truth.